zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Carol says, “Send another memo to the Gibberese off ice.”
 We’re guessing that the “Gibberese office” is another office, perhaps i n a different country.
 Carol says, “I think we have our wires crossed again.” the expression “to have your wires (wires) crossed” means to have a misunderstan ding – when two people or two groups of people don’t understand each other be cause one person didn’t communicate the message very clearly or the other p erson misinterpreted or misunderstood the message.

 Art says, “Don’t you think it would be better to ca ll the office and speak to someone there?”
 Art doesn’t think it’s a good idea just to send a memo, which is – well, in the old days – a piece of paper, but now adays more typically a Word document or a PDF document, I suppose.
-Art says, “Y ou might be able to get to the bottom of the misunderstanding more quickly.”
+Art says, “You might be able to get to the bottom of the misunderstanding more quickly.”

 The expression “to get to the bottom (bottom) of” s omething is a very common one in English.
 It means to investigate and find the real reason for something or to understand the cause of something.
 Often we use this expression when we’re trying to understand the reason for a problem or the cause of some problem.
 When there is a disaster that the government is inv olved in, sometimes officials